zoho/zohocrm-java-sdk-2.0/README.md

     {
         initialize();
     }

     public static void initialize() throws Exception
     {
         /*
         * Create an instance of Logger Class that takes two parameters
-        * 1 -> Level of the log messages to be logged.
+        * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-        * 2 -> Absolute file path, where messages need to be logged.
+        * filePath -> Absolute file path, where messages need to be logged.
         */
-        Logger logger = Logger.getInstance(Levels.INFO, "/Users/user_name/Documents/java_sdk_log.log");
+        Logger logger = new Logger.Builder()
+        .level(Levels.INFO)
+        .filePath("/Users/user_name/Documents/java_sdk_log.log")
+        .build();

         //Create an UserSignature instance that takes user Email as parameter UserSignature user = new UserSignature("abc@zoho.com");